Coronavirus hit to airlines could top $100 billion, Flybe collapses

 Flybe carried around eight million passengers a year between 81 airports and was owned by a consortium of Virgin Atlantic, Stobart Group (STOB.L) and Cyrus Capital.

-Its collapse came a day after Ryanair (RYA.I) Chief Executive Michael O’Leary predicted that the coronavirus crisis would lead to bankruptcies.
+Its collapse came a day after Ryanair (RYA.I) CEO Michael O’Leary told Reuters it was “inevitable” the coronavirus crisis would lead to airline bankruptcies.

-“It’s inevitable in the next couple of weeks we’ll see more failures,” O’Leary told Reuters - citing Flybe as among the most vulnerable.

-“Where you have a massive short-term decline in bookings you have a massive short-term decline in cash flow,” he said on the sidelines of an industry event in Brussels on Tuesday.

 Norwegian Air (NWC.OL), a pioneer of low-cost transatlantic travel, has also been struggling for years due to cut-throat competition and heavy debts built up during rapid expansion.